Have you ever wondered what a $4000 PC Build would look like?

-We are well aware that not many people have $4000 to throw to the wind, but even if you’re not looking to buy an entire state of the art PC, but simply upgrade one of your existing components, or just enjoy some gorgeous RGB eye candy, this article’s got you covered!
+But even if you’re not looking to buy an entirely new state-of-the-art PC, but simply upgrade one of your existing components, or enjoy some gorgeous RGB eye candy, this PC build guide has got you covered!

 Table of ContentsShow